Travel Insurance in Alberta

 Why Travel Insurance Matters More Than People Think

 Most Albertans assume Alberta Health follows them outside the province.
 It does, but barely.
-Out-of-country, Alberta Health covers a tiny fraction of actual medical costs — often around $100/day toward a hospital stay that might cost $5,000–$15,000 a day in the United States.
-Out-of-province within Canada, you're covered for medically necessary services, but not for ambulance, prescription drugs, or many of the costs that add up during an emergency.
+Out-of-country, the provincial plan covers a small fraction of actual medical costs — often around $100/day toward a hospital stay that might run $5,000–$15,000 a day in the United States.
+Out-of-province within Canada, you're covered for medically necessary hospital and physician services, but not ambulance, prescription drugs, or many of the costs that accumulate during an emergency.

-The dollar exposure on a single bad medical event abroad can run six figures fast.
+The dollar exposure from a single bad medical event abroad can hit six figures fast.
 A heart attack on vacation.
-A bad fall in Mexico.
+A fall in Mexico.
 A broken hip in Florida.
 Travel medical insurance exists to handle that exposure for what amounts to a few dollars a day.

-Trip cancellation and interruption have become bigger issues lately too.
+Trip cancellation and interruption coverage has become a bigger issue lately too.
 Airline cancellations, geopolitical disruptions, weather events, and supplier bankruptcies have all hit travelers harder over the past few years.
-Coverage that was once "nice to have" is now genuinely worth the premium for any meaningful trip investment.
+Coverage that once felt optional is now genuinely worth the premium on any meaningful trip investment.

 Travel delays and disruptions — when trip interruption coverage matters